Home maintenance program offers independence for individuals 60+

-“Help@Home protocols keep our members safe by cleaning areas before and after jobs and reducing contact.
-Calls are made from the car to report on work completed.
-“During the pandemic, our professional staff was tested weekly for Covid-19 and are now fully vaccinated,” said Laura Gilman, JFS Director of Older Adult Services.
+“Help@Home hasn’t skipped a beat.
+We have protocols to keep our members safe including cleaning areas before and after jobs and reducing contact by calling from the car to report on work completed.
+During the pandemic, our professional staff was weekly tested for Covid-19 and are now fully vaccinated,” said Laura Gilman, JFS Director of Older Adult Services.

-All Help@Home members enjoy high-quality work performed by trained professionals, emergency assistance, and unlimited appointments scheduled in two-hour increments.
-In addition, members also receive an annual in-home consultation with an occupational therapist to assess modifications, including safety improvements.
+All Help@Home members enjoy high quality work performed by trained professionals, emergency assistance and unlimited appointments scheduled in two-hour increments.
+In addition, members also receive an annual in-home consultation with an occupational therapist to assess modifications including safety improvements.

 Help@Home offers three membership levels with fees based on a sliding scale:

 Help@Home: For homeowners, the fee is $90 month for a 12-month commitment; discount applied for members paying annual membership upfront.

 Help@Home Lite: For renters, the monthly fee is $50 for a 12-month commitment.

 Help@Home Now: This new service is for adults who need short-term help transitioning back home from a rehabilitation center or hospital stay; the fee is $150 for three months.
 This membership includes modifications to homes completed prior to discharge as well as the services of a dedicated professional social worker to help with members transitions to home.